CismaruAnaMaria/manual_testing_project/README.md

 ## ** 1.5.
 Test implementation
 The following elements are needed to be ready before the test execution phase begins:
-* Roles and human resource are alocated
+* Roles and human resources are alocated
-* The sistem is up and running : [environment](https://www.globalsqa.com/angularJs-protractor/BankingProject/#/login)
+* The system is up and running : [environment](https://www.globalsqa.com/angularJs-protractor/BankingProject/#/login)
 * Both bank manager user and customer user are created: customer user: Ana-Maria Cismaru/ bank manager account - user: John Malkovici/ password: johnswife1
-* Cycle summery was created
+* Cycle summary was created
-* Test cases were added to the cycle summery
+* Test cases were added to the cycle summary
 * Postman collection with the dependents API methods was created
 * Authorization token was created for accessing the API.